candacepinero/Recipes-Only/README.md

 # Recipes-Only

-Recipes Only is a full CRUD application that allows users to create recipes.
+Recipes Only is a full CRUD application that allows users to create public recipes.
 When a user clicks on a recipe, they are redirected to a page displaying the ingredients and cooking instructions.

 ## Technologies used